Separation, divorce, dissolution of civil partnership and civil annulment

 If you have unused allowable losses, you may transfer them to your former partner in the year of separation.

-If you dispose of an asset to your ex-partner when you separate you must pay CGT as normal.
-This does not include if the disposal is due to of a court order.
+If you dispose of an asset to your ex-partner when you separate, you must pay CGT as normal.
+This is not required if the disposal is due to a court order.

 If you are divorced or have your civil partnership dissolved, a court may order property to be transferred between you.
 You do not have to pay CAT or Stamp Duty on court ordered property transfers.
 This is also the case for orders from foreign courts which are recognised as valid in Ireland.